 Candidates are recommended to attend both orientation (practice) sessions and the timed trials offered during the eight week mentoring period.
 Location 14725 Flint Lee Road Chantilly, Virginia 20151.
 All candidates during practice, timed trial, and testing must wear long pants, shorts are prohibited.
 Sport shoes and t-shirts are acceptable with the long pants we supply the vest, helmet, and gloves.
 All candidates need to make every effort to arrive on time for all sessions this will ensure you have the opportunity to warm up prior to receiving hands on instruction from the Peer Fitness Trainer.

-History Statement and all required items must be submitted for approval.
+all required items must be submitted for approval.
+Any inaccurate,

-Any inaccurate, untruthful, or misleading statement(s) in the Personal
+untruthful, or misleading statement(s) in the Personal History Statement

-History Statement will be cause from disqualification from the selection
+will be cause from disqualification from the selection process.

 (Candidate Physical Abilities Test) The Candidate Physical Ability Test is given eight weeks from passing the written test.